SinsangMarket/ASS/README.md

 ## Use
 * Android Remote Service
-* Content Observer (FileObserver not working on 6.0)
+* Content Observer (Using Content observer because FileObserver not working on 6.0)

 ## Output